resuly/Traffic4Cast-2021/README.md

 # Traffic4cast 2021
 This repository includes 3DResNets and SparseUNet used for NeurIPS Traffic4Cast Competition 2021.
-A short paper that describes all details will be released shortly.
+A short paper that describes all details can be found at [http://arxiv.org/abs/2111.05990](http://arxiv.org/abs/2111.05990).

 ## Requirements
 The conda environment with PyTorch1.9.1 and cuda11.1 is recommended.